 Major changes to Canadian second language policy and planning have been undertaken in recent years in an attempt to overcome previously identified financial barriers to participation.
 The federal and provincial ministries concerned have also invested considerable time and effort in significant program, assessment, curriculum and materials development.
 Despite this, no more than a third of adult newcomers to Canada take advantage of ESL programming (Fleming, 2007).

 Space does not permit a detailed account of the policy development associated with current ESL provision within the country.
-For this the reader should consult a number of other texts that listed in my references (Burnaby, 2002; Cray & Currie, 2004).
+For this the reader should consult a number of other texts that are listed in my references (Burnaby, 2002; Cray & Currie, 2004).
 It is suffice to note here that ESL provision was by and large haphazard until 1990, when the federal government formulated its first four year Immigration Plan (Citizenship and Immigration Canada, 1990).
 The Plan was a major change in direction for the federal government and came at a time when major demographic changes in Canadian society were becoming more evident and was framed within the context of the constitutional negotiations then under way between the federal and provincial governments.
 Significantly, the document gives prominence to the need to integrate ESL training with “building a new Canada” (p.
 3).

 As I have outlined elsewhere (Fleming, 2007), most current ESL training is done through Language Instruction to Newcomers to Canada (LINC) and its provincial counterparts.
 Through a complex set of contractual agreements, the federal government has, for the most part, devolved the responsibility for integrating immigrants (and the significant amount of money associated with this: in excess of $300 million) to the provinces.
 For my purposes here, I wish to emphasize that the policy documents associated with LINC stress that language instruction is meant to take up only one half of the goals for programming.
 Immigrant integration is meant to be the other (Citizenship and Immigration Canada, 2006)